Marsha Levick

 Marsha Levick is a lawyer from Philadelphia, Pennsylvania, United States.
-She is a co-founder and Chief Legal Officer of the Juvenile Law Center and recognized as a leading expert in juvenile justice.
+She is a co-founder and chief legal officer of the Juvenile Law Center and expert in juvenile justice.

 Career

-Marsha Levick finished the Friends Select School, Pennsylvania and graduated from the University of Pennsylvania and Temple University Law School.
+Marsha Levick finished the Friends Select School, Pennsylvania, and graduated from the University of Pennsylvania and Temple University Beasley School of Law.

-She and three other Temple University Law graduates founded the Juvenile Law Center in 1975.
+She and three other Temple law graduates founded the Juvenile Law Center in 1975.

-She had led the Juvenile Law Center litigation before the Pennsylvania Supreme Court related Kids for cash scandal in Luzerne County, Pennsylvania.
+She had led the Juvenile Law Center litigation before the Pennsylvania Supreme Court related to the kids for cash scandal in Luzerne County, Pennsylvania.

 She co-authored child advocates' amicus briefs for a number of cases before the Supreme Court: Roper v.
 Simmons, Graham v.
 Florida, J. D. B. v.
 North Carolina, and Miller v.
 Alabama and served as a co-counsel in Montgomery v.
 Louisiana.

 She is an adjunct professor at the University of Pennsylvania Law School and Temple University Beasley School of Law.

-Personal
+Personal life

 Her father was an oncologist and her mother was a psychologist who founded the first graduate-level art therapy program in the country at Hahnemann University Hospital.

 Levick is married to Tom Innis, a Philadelphia public defender.
 She has two daughters from a previous marriage.